Jonas1101011/Jonas1101011/README.md

 - 👋 Hi, I’m @Jonas1101011 (Jonathan Stavasz Ochinski)
 - 👀 I’m interested in  Programação.
-- 🌱 I’m currently learning  HTML 5 e CSS 3.
+- 🌱 I’m currently learnin  Desenvolvimento de Sistemas pela Uninter
-- 💞️ I’m looking to collaborate on  sites  e web design.
+- 💞️ I’m looking to collaborate on  TI.
 - 📫 How to reach me: pelo  e-mail jonathanstavasz.sms@gmail.com
 <!---
 Jonas1101011/Jonas1101011 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.